12 Elements of Irish Culture that We Can’t Get Enough of

 READ MORE: 6 Favorite October Festivals around the World

-Irish culture - Roads and Destinations, roadsanddestinations.com
+Irish culture and celebrations

-Pale Skin and Red Hair
+11. Pale Skin and Red Hair

 Just like the Irish pubs, the Irish are worldwide recognized by their pale skin and red hair.
-In reality, though, the number of the Irish redheads is very low.
+In reality, though, the number of Irish redheads is very low.
 Yet compared with the rest of the world, Ireland has the highest per capita percentage of the redheads.
 The Irish owe their red hair to Celtic genes.
 The pale skin came as an adaptation to less sunlight throughout the year.

 Roads and Destinations, roadsanddestinations.com